 English for Lecturers

-Our English for Lecturers course is offered in London.
-It will develop your English language skills as a lecturer at a university.
+Our English for Lecturers course will develop your English language skills as a lecturer at a university.
 We have many course participants who work as lecturers at universities.
 Typically, you have been working as a lecturer for a number of years, and you need a short intensive course in order to build on your English skills in an academic context.
 Increasingly as part of your daily work you have to operate in English, for example as part of a degree programme taught in English.
 The aim of this course is to develop your vocabulary and speaking skills to help you improve in these areas.
 We are able to adapt the course for university lecturers for specific countries.

 Who is it for?

 The course is designed for university and college lecturers who are not native speakers but who use English as the language of instruction.
 You will explore the main features of good lecturers and seminars, the language used for structuring and delivering an effective lecture and the issues that international students face.

 At the end of the course you can expect to:

 - Be able to deliver lectures more confidently